Updated: Jan 29

 🇬🇧Another favourite I love to use is Tigermoth Lighting, they are a British company, designed and manufactured here in the UK.
 Elegant, stylish, and luxurious, some have an IP44 rating so can be used in bathrooms.
 This chandelier gives that extra 'wow' factor and look great hanging over a bath at the correct building regulation height. (see zones, above) The price point for this company is mid to higher end.

-WANT TO SAVE SOME MONEY ON YOUR ELECTRIC BILL?
+WANT TO SAVE SOME MONEY ON YOUR

 An electronic lighting system can save you 10% on your electric bill, although the initial investment is high.

-An electronic lighting system which is efficient and allows you to control your lighting more effectively, such as Lutron a system, it's sophisticated and more expensive than most, and I would only suggest if your project is a new build or an extension where you can add the operating system as new.
+An electronic lighting system is efficient and allows you to control your lighting more effectively, such as a Lutron system, it's sophisticated and more expensive than most, and I would only suggest if your project is a new build or an extension where you can add the operating system as new.
 Another company is Crestron that provides similar functionality.

 Nowadays, there are more cost-effective options we can use such as Nest now part of Google Store.
 This can be retro-fitted by using a Google Home device, Google Assistant bulbs, and corresponding hubs.
 LED bulbs need to be used which most of us are already using in our homes.